Often the line between plausible and implausible in science fiction is blurry. It’s the same way in real science.

 Science fiction nerds love to argue about the threshold between hard and soft.
 Where, for example, would the Star Trek franchise go?
 You have space ships that travel faster than light, which would make is soft.
 And yet, some recent physics papers have shown that warp drives may in fact be possible, at least under certain circumstances.

 Personally I think of hard and soft SF not as buckets, but as a spectrum of scientific plausibility.
 No matter where you try to draw the line, there will always be someone who argues some concept in the story is implausible and someone else arguing it is.

-What’s really interesting is that this happens in real science too.
+This happens in real science too.

 When I was a medical physics resident, I recall having dinner with some very highly-esteemed medical physicists in our field.
 I won’t name them, but to me, this was like a computer nerd sitting with Steve Jobs and Bill Gates.
 At the time I was working with a team attempting to merge an MRI unit with a linear accelerator so we could take detailed images of cancer patients while treating them with radiation.
 Unfortunately I spent most of that dinner on the receiving end of a lecture about why that wouldn’t work… the linear accelerator would would interfere with the radio frequency signals the MRI used.

 Two years later my group took the world’s first MRI image while the object in question was being irradiated by a linear accelerator.
 And if you fast forward to today, linac-MRI hybrid machines are a reality in radiation therapy clinics around the world.